EUROMIL (aisbl) Charter

-(1) The name of the organisation is “European Organisation of Military Associations” Association Internationale Sans But Lucratif (EUROMIL (aisbl); in the following: EUROMIL).
+(1) The name of the organisation is “European Organisation of Military Associations and Trade Unions” Association Internationale Sans But Lucratif (EUROMIL (aisbl); in the following: EUROMIL).

 (2) Military associations represent the professional and social interests of active and former military personnel and their families.

 (3) The organisation has its legal registered office in Brussels or surroundings.
 The seat of the organisation is located at the following address: rue John Waterloo Wilson 78, 1000 Brussels, Belgium.